-A magical three-headed, snake commonly reaching a length of 6 – 7 feet, colored livid orange with black banding; native to Burkina Faso, where several forests are designated as preserves for its sole use.
+The Runespoor is a magical three-headed snake commonly reaching a length of 6 – 7 feet and colored livid orange with black banding.
+It is native to Burkina Faso, where several forests are designated as preserves for its sole use.
 The runespoor is unique among known magical beasts for producing its eggs through its mouths (FB).

 Runespoors rarely live to a great age, as each head contains an independent brain serving a different purpose, and they tend to attack each other.
 The right head is the planner, the middle head is the dreamer, and the left head is the critic.
 The planner decides where the Runespoor goes and what it will do next, although the dreamer’s visions often lead to a Runespoor remaining stationary for days, lost in its imaginings.
 The critic, the fangs of which are extremely venomous, hisses continually (and irritably), evaluating the efforts of the planner and the dreamer.
 Often, the other two heads will gang up on the critic and bite it off; two-headed Runespoors are not uncommon.